Synthetic Controls for Experimental Design: Synthetic Control Designs

 \section{Synthetic Control Designs}

-We consider a setting with $T$ time periods and $J$ units, which may represent $J$ local markets as in the example in the previous section.
-Let $T_0$ be the number of pre-experimental periods, with $1\leq T_0<T$, and let $T_1$ be the length of the experimental window, with $T_1=T-T_0$.
-We consider the following problem.
-At the end of period $T_0$, an analyst plans out an experiment to conduct during periods $T_0+1, T_0+2, \ldots, T$.
-Using information available at $T_0$, the analyst aims to select the set of units that will be administered treatment (intervention) during the experimental periods.
+We consider a setting with $T$ time periods and $J$ units, which may represent $J$ local markets as in the ride-sharing example in the previous section.
+Let $T_0$ be the number of pre-experimental periods, with $1\leq T_0<T$.
+At the end of period $T_0$, a researcher designs an experiment to conduct during periods $T_0+1, T_0+2, \ldots, T$.
+Using the information available at $T_0$, the experimenter aims to select the set of units that will receive the treatment (intervention) during the experimental periods.